thomashastings/waydroid-companion/README.md

 ### Feautres
 - Install Waydroid
-- Uninstall Waydroid (watch out, this will wipe your installation no questions asked!!)
+- Uninstall Waydroid (watch out, this will wipe your installation!)
 - Start Waydroid container and session
 - Stop Waydroid container and session